tensorflow/models/inception/README.md

 What follows is a summary of some general advice for identifying appropriate model hyper-parameters in the context of this particular model training setup.
-Namely, this library provides *sycnhronous* updates to model parameters based on batch-splitting the model across multiple GPUs.
+Namely, this library provides *synchronous* updates to model parameters based on batch-splitting the model across multiple GPUs.

 * Higher learning rates leads to faster training.
 Too high of learning rate